FEAR OF HEIGHTS

 I’ve nothing better to do

-so I sneak in after to investigate.
+so I sneak in to investigate.

-Upstairs something falls, shatters
+Upstairs something shatters

 I hear an angry muffled shout.

-I glance nervously up the hall
+I glance along the hall

-as the furthest door opens wide,
+the last door opens wide,

 my best friend stumbles out.